Fjanks/lab/source/guide_gitea.rst

   [isabell@stardust ~]$

-and a new config file at ``~/gitea/custom/conf/app.ini`` to specify the desired port, domain and disable public registration:
+and a new config file at ``~/gitea/custom/conf/app.ini`` to specify the port and domain and to disable public registration:

 .. code-block:: ini

   [server]
-  HTTP_PORT = 9000
+  HTTP_PORT = 3000
   DOMAIN = isabell.uber.space
   ROOT_URL = https://%(DOMAIN)s